kenatiod/MUT/Understanding Machine Understanding.md

 ### References for Appendix A6

  Floridi, L., & Cowls, J. (2019).
 A unified framework of five principles for AI in society.
-Harvard Data Science Review, 1(1).[](https://www.gov.uk/guidance/understanding-artificial-intelligence-ethics-and-safety)
+Harvard Data Science Review, 1(1).[

  Jobin, A., Ienca, M., & Vayena, E. (2019).
 The global landscape of AI ethics guidelines.
-Nature Machine Intelligence, 1(9), 389-399.[](https://arxiv.org/abs/2306.05003) OECD.
+Nature Machine Intelligence, 1(9), 389-399.

+ OECD.
 (2019).
 Recommendation of the Council on Artificial Intelligence.
-OECD/LEGAL/0449.[](https://www.turing.ac.uk/sites/default/files/2019-06/understanding_artificial_intelligence_ethics_and_safety.pdf)
+OECD/LEGAL/0449

  Brundage, M., et al. (2020).
-Toward trustworthy AI development: Mechanisms for supporting verifiable claims. arXiv preprint arXiv:2004.07213.[](https://www.brookings.edu/articles/fairness-in-machine-learning-regulation-or-standards/)
+Toward trustworthy AI development: Mechanisms for supporting verifiable claims. arXiv preprint arXiv:2004.07213.

  Shneiderman, B. (2020).
 Bridging the gap between ethics and practice: Guidelines for reliable, safe, and trustworthy human-centered AI systems.
-ACM Transactions on Interactive Intelligent Systems (TiiS), 10(4), 1-31.[](https://www.turing.ac.uk/news/publications/understanding-artificial-intelligence-ethics-and-safety)
+ACM Transactions on Interactive Intelligent Systems (TiiS), 10(4), 1-31.

  IEEE.
 (2019).
 Ethically Aligned Design: A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
-IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.[](https://www.ibm.com/topics/ai-governance)
+IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

  OECD.
 (2019).
 Recommendation of the Council on Artificial Intelligence.
-OECD/LEGAL/0449.[](https://link.springer.com/article/10.1007/s43681-022-00143-x)
+OECD/LEGAL/0449.

  Diakopoulos, N. (2020).
 Transparency.
 In M. D. Dubber, F. Pasquale, & S. Das (Eds.), The Oxford Handbook of Ethics of AI (pp. 197-213).
 Oxford University Press.[](https://www.unesco.org/en/artificial-intelligence/recommendation-ethics)

  Wachter, S., Mittelstadt, B., & Russell, C. (2020).
 Why fairness cannot be automated: Bridging the gap between EU non-discrimination law and AI.
-Computer Law & Security Review, 41, 105567.[](https://standards.ieee.org/initiatives/autonomous-intelligence-systems/standards/)
+Computer Law & Security Review, 41, 105567.

  AI Now Institute.
 (2018).
 AI Now Report 2018.
+New York University.

-New York University.[](https://www.linkedin.com/advice/1/how-do-you-share-machine-learning-standards-practices) Partnership on AI.
+ Partnership on AI.
 (2021).
-Human Rights Framework for AI Accountability.[](https://www.nature.com/articles/s41592-021-01256-7)
+Human Rights Framework for AI Accountability.

  Fjeld, J., et al. (2020).
 Principled artificial intelligence: Mapping consensus in ethical and rights-based approaches to principles for AI.
-Berkman Klein Center Research Publication, (2020-1).[](https://www.pdpc.gov.sg/-/media/files/pdpc/pdf-files/resource-for-organisation/ai/sgmodelaigovframework2.pdf)
+Berkman Klein Center Research Publication, (2020-1).

  Yeung, K., Howes, A., & Pogrebna, G. (2020).
 AI governance by human rights-centred design, deliberation and oversight: An end to ethics washing.
 In M. Dubber, F. Pasquale, & S. Das (Eds.), The Oxford Handbook of Ethics of AI.
-Oxford University Press.[](https://www.techtarget.com/searchenterpriseai/definition/AI-governance)
+Oxford University Press.

  United Nations.
 (2011).
-Guiding Principles on Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework.[](https://education.ec.europa.eu/news/ethical-guidelines-on-the-use-of-artificial-intelligence-and-data-in-teaching-and-learning-for-educators)
+Guiding Principles on Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework.

  Access Now, Amnesty International, & Human Rights Watch.
 (2018).
-The Toronto Declaration: Protecting the Rights to Equality and Non-Discrimination in Machine Learning Systems.[](https://ml-ops.org/content/mlops-principles)
+The Toronto Declaration: Protecting the Rights to Equality and Non-Discrimination in Machine Learning Systems.

  Wallach, W., & Marchant, G. E. (2019).
 Toward the agile and comprehensive international governance of AI and robotics.
-Proceedings of the IEEE, 107(3), 505-508.[](https://arxiv.org/ftp/arxiv/papers/2003/2003.10303.pdf)
+Proceedings of the IEEE, 107(3), 505-508.

  Calo, R. (2017).
 Artificial intelligence policy: A primer and roadmap.
-UC Davis Law Review, 51, 399.[](https://ai.google/responsibility/responsible-ai-practices/) IEEE.
+UC Davis Law Review, 51, 399.

+ IEEE.
 (2019).
 Ethically Aligned Design: A Vision for Prioritizing Human Well-being with Autonomous and Intelligent Systems.
-IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.[](https://www.snowflake.com/trending/ai-governance-best-practices/)
+IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

  ACM.
 (2018).
-ACM Code of Ethics and Professional Conduct.[](https://www.iso.org/artificial-intelligence/machine-learning) OECD.
+ACM Code of Ethics and Professional Conduct.

+ OECD.
 (2020).
 OECD Network of Experts on AI (ONE AI).

 ## Appendix A7 -- Fostering Effective Human-AI Teaming